Kid Icarus redesign project

 The hero's name is not Icarus, but Pit, or Pitto, probably derived from Pythian.

-The Japanese name is something along the lines Myth of Light: Parthena's Mirror
+The Japanese name is something along the lines Myth of Light: Parthena's Mirror.

 Kometo probably means Baby Metroid.
 It's named Komeyto in the English manual.
+Is it an alien which arrived with a comet?

 Shulm (Castle mushroom) might be a Gomba.